arod1207/HW-6-Weather-Dashboard/README.md

 # HW-6-Weather-Dashboard
-## This weather dashboard uses the OpenWeather API to retrieve data from different cities.
-It uses local storage to save the last user search.
-It shows the current forcast as well as a 5 day forcast that is updated in three hour intervals.
-The uv index is highlighted in different colors to inform the user of the UV exposure for that day.
+## This weather dashboard utilizes the OpenWeather API in order to retrieve data from different cities.
+The last user search is then saved into local storage.
+The current forcast is displayed, as well as, a 5 day forcast that is updated in three hour intervals.
+UV index is highlighted in various colors to inform the user of the UV exposure for that day.

 * OpenWeather API
     * https://openweathermap.org/